JohanLee2000/Customizable-Shell/README.txt

 Description of Base Functionality
 ---------------------------------
-<describe your IMPLEMENTATION of the following commands:
-jobs, fg, bg, kill, stop, \ˆC, \ˆZ >
+Implementation of the following commands: jobs, fg, bg, kill, stop, \ˆC, \ˆZ

 jobs: We iterated through the jobs list and kept track of the index with a currentJob variable, printing out the whole list.